-Next, it must be shown for all batches included in the analysis that the levels of contaminating microorganisms relevant to the context are within OECD safe-limits as adopted by SANCO/12116/2012 - rev.0.
+Next, it must be shown for all batches included in the analysis that the levels of contaminating micro-organisms relevant to the context are within OECD safe-limits as adopted by SANCO/12116/2012 - rev.0.

 All identified metabolites of potential concern must be quantified to establish their status as either a metabolite of concern, or as substance that requires no further assessment.
 Metabolites of concern will be included in the specification at a level equal to the 5-result average plus three standard deviations.
-Though not strictly formalized in the regulatory framework, chemicals of concern will be treated analogously.
+Relevant impurities will be treated analogously.